-Purchase of the building only
+Purchase of a building without the land

 Calculate the tax

-You can use the transfer tax calculator to help with your calculations.
+You can use the transfer tax calculator to help with the calculation.

 File the return

-The deed of sale must show the building's value separately.
-When the customer has proposed a price for the building, the Finnish Tax Administration will check it according to its set of valuation principles.
-The building’s value is dependent on the building's age, size, condition and level of fixtures and fittings.
-If the sales price includes movable property, its quantity and quality must also be specified.
+The deed of sale must specify the building's value separately.
+When the taxpayer who files the transfer tax return has proposed a price for the building, the Tax Administration will check it according to its set of valuation principles.
+Fair market values for buildings are dependent on its age, size, condition and level of fixtures and fittings, etc. If the sales price additionally includes movable property, its quantity and quality must be specified as well.